ikeschmack/fc-bms-research/README.md

 Simple script to extract domains from URLs, used LLM assistance
 - Produces a duplicate-free list of the domains in job_with_subjobs.json
 - List is in the file job_domain.json
+- Hardcoded way to change domain names to IP addresses

 ### How to run